neoforged/Documentation/toolchain/docs/dependencies/nonmclibs.md

 ## 1.21.8 and Below

-Running NeoForge on 1.21.8 and below still require the library to be added to the runtime classpath:
+Running NeoForge on 1.21.8 and below additionally require the library to be added to the runtime classpath:

 <Tabs defaultValue="mdg">
 <TabItem value="mdg" label="ModDevGradle">